-The Department of Economics, Finance, and Healthcare Administration is a multidisciplinary department with programs that lead to a B.B.A. degree with a major in applied economics, a B.B.A. degree with a major in finance, and a B.B.A. degree with a major in Healthcare Administration.
+The Department of Economics and Finance is a multidisciplinary department with programs that lead to a B.B.A. degree with a major in applied economics and a B.B.A. degree with a major in finance and offers a variety of minors and certificates open to all majors.